 Ingrid L. Nelson (Section 01)

-Open to first-year students and sophomores.
-Limited to 15 students.
-Fall semester.
+Limited to 25 students.
+Spring semester.
 Professor Nelson.

 If Overenrolled: Preference given to ENGL and EUST majors.